parhamsoltani/rock_paper_scissor/README.md

 - Real-time hand gesture detection using MediaPipe
 - Accurate recognition of Rock, Paper, and Scissors gestures
 - Visual feedback and gesture validation
 - Fallback manual input when camera is unavailable

-### Audio & Visual
-- Sound effects for game events
-- Modern, responsive UI design
-- Real-time video display
-- Smooth animations and transitions

 ---

 ## Requirements